 It took some time before they bonded with me, but when they finally started to trust me, it was a very heartwarming moment!

 Is It Hard to Keep a Silkie Guinea Pig?

 Silkie guinea pigs aren’t too difficult to keep, but they’re not the sort of pet you can feed and simply forget about.

+To keep their silky smooth hair healthy, these cavies require constant grooming.
 These pets need to have their hair groomed every day to keep it in tip-top condition, as well as a minimum of 3 hours of exercise each day.